Harvard Research: The Future Of Home Prices In 2017 & 2018

 Harvard University's Joint Center for Housing Studies just published its 2017 report on the State of the Nation's Housing.
 Its home prices and home building numbers highlight new trends that may affect you.

 In 2016, housing values in the US finally exceeded the record-setting home prices achieved almost ten years ago.
 However, the recovery has been spread pretty unevenly throughout the US.
 In general, poorer areas have not recovered as well as affluent areas.
-The East and West Coasts have bounced back more successfully than the South and Midwest.Click to see today's rates (Sep 23rd, 2017)
+The East and West Coasts have bounced back more successfully than the South and Midwest.Verify your new rate (Nov 21st, 2017)

 That's where we are now.
 But where are we going?